scc36/VirtualWorlds/README.md

 The car simulator is built in the Unity3D Game Engine (Version 4.x), using pre-existing assets for the road and terrain.
 Currently, the simulator applies Artificial Intelligence to the car by sending and receiving information to a server.
 As such, the simulator is accompanied by a sample Artificial Intelligence server coded in Node.js.

 Since default Unity projects maintain large amounts of metadata personalized to each user, the simulator utilizes an alternate form for source control (.metadata).
 This will require a more specific setup to manage the program through GitHub.

+There is more information available on the GitHub Wiki.

 Pre-requisites
 --------------